About Us

 What is Bruxism?

-Grinding of Teeth, also known as Bruxism, occurs in children as well as adults.
+Grinding of teeth, also known as Bruxism, occurs in children as well as adults.
 Grinding of teeth generally occurs during sleep.

 What if my Child is Grinding His or Her Teeth?